 Development shall be directed away from lands or areas which are hazardous or susceptible to hazards including flooding, erosion, slope failure, unstable soils, or unstable bedrock.
 The policies of this section shall apply to hazards that exist but are not identified in this Plan.
 In exceptional circumstances, certain types of development may be permitted on hazardous lands or sites where measures are undertaken to safeguard such development and the environment from the impacts of such hazards and from the creation of new hazards.
 Hazardous lands will be considered for their environmental resource value including habitat areas and areas that add to greenspace within communities.
-Table 6.1 shall be used to determine the scope of prohibited uses in hazardous lands adjacent to listed waterways.
+Table 6.1 shall be used to determine the scope of prohibited uses in hazardous lands adjacent to listed waterways which shall be implemented through a local municipality's zoning by-law.
+In some circumstances, it may be appropriate to safeguard such development and the environment from the impacts of natural hazards and from the creation of natural hazards and from the creation of new hazards.
+In these circumstances no amendment to this plan shall be required for changes to the standards or prohibitions outlined in Table 6.1.